openfga/openfga/README.md

 ### Docker

-Given OpenFGA is available on [Dockerhub](https://hub.docker.com/r/openfga/openfga) you can quickly start it using the in-memory datastore by running the follpwing command:
+Given OpenFGA is available on [Dockerhub](https://hub.docker.com/r/openfga/openfga) you can quickly start it using the in-memory datastore by running the following command:

 ```
 ➜ docker run -p 8080:8080 openfga/openfga:latest